 Just be aware that if you don’t check carefully, you may have a plan that is a worse option for you than original Medicare would have been.

 How did I get tricked?

-So, last year, I unintentionally signed up to a Medicare Advantage Plan because those precise words weren’t used.
+So, in 2019, I unintentionally signed up for a Medicare Advantage Plan because those precise words weren’t used.

 On that call, I discussed my part D options.
 The woman I talked to brought up the additional plan options and wanted to know if I wanted to use that since I no longer had Medicaid.

 I allowed her to look into them, and I asked a lot of coverage questions, which she gave me reasonable answers to.